 - Exercise, fresh air, and fun in the sun

 - Fellowship with other gardeners

-- Progress in going toward a green community
+- Progress is going toward a green community

-- Savings on food budget, a big bonus in the changing economy
+- Savings on the food budget, a big bonus in the changing economy

 - An opportunity to pass gardening skills on to younger generations including grandchildren